neomutt/neomutt.github.io/_dev/architectures.md

 ### not desirable to support

-For the followinG OS's, I'm reluctant to call neomutt to support them.
+For the followinG OS's, I'm reluctant to call NeoMutt to support them.
 All of those are in my opinion a bit hard to get, not very popular or discontinued.

 (I have the release dates from wikipedia)